GaloisInc/adapt/Ingest/Language.md

 and relationships comes from TA-1 sensors and is transformed into our internal model by the Ingester.
 The Segmenter groups base layer data by common properties, for example, process ID.
 The Anomaly Detector observes features of base layer data on a per-segment basis to identify outliers of various kinds and score them by how unusual they are.
 The Pattern Extractor groups base layer data into intuitive primitive actions that we call patterns, for example,
 "Process Reads File".
-The Activity classifier groups patterns into higher-level behaviors, for example, "Copying file to new directory".
+The Activity classifier groups such patterns into higher-level behaviors, for example, "Copying file to new directory".
 The Diagnostic Engine groups activities into candidate APT phases and those phases into candidate APTs, and scores each candidate using the anomaly scores from the Anomaly Detector.
 Prioritized candidates are presented to human operators for